 MedSchool Maryland Productions produces a wide scope of products including documentaries for national broadcast, tribute videos, profiles of special programs and organizations, public relations messages, PSAs for TV and radio, training films, and web videos.
 Our public awareness campaigns include PSAs, billboards, websites targeting specific audiences, posters, flyers and other print materials.
 Utilizing the latest in web analytics, MedSchool Maryland Productions is able to develop reports which provide extensive data enabling clients to evaluate the impact of campaigns.

 We are a program of the University of Maryland School of Medicine and welcome inquiries about production, accepting production contracts from faculty and programs at the University of Maryland, other educational institutions, state agencies, foundations, non-profits and health care organizations.
 Our documentaries have been released nationally on HBO, Discovery and public television, and are the recipients of numerous national awards.
+Our most recently aired programs include a two part mini-series on Maryland Public Television.
+8thGrade: From West Baltimore and From West Baltimore follow the lives of five middle school students.
 Our most recent series for the Discovery Channel, Shock Trauma: Edge of Life, featured the heroic life saving skills of the doctors and nurses of the R Adams Cowley Shock Trauma Center.

 MEET THE PRODUCERS